Hangary/Flask_Food_Ordering/User-stories for week02.md

 ----

-- ***US1***: As a customer, I want to be able to specify search criteria and view available cars that match the search criteria so that I can easily find the right car for me.
+- ***US1***: As a customer, I want to be able to specify search criteria and view available cars that match the search criteria, so that I can easily find the right car for me.
   - ***Acceptance Criteria***:
     - Test – A customer can filter cars by age, preferred pick-up and drop-off locations
     - Test – A customer should see the cars that match filtered criteria.